Early careers

 The early careers process at Reed Smith

-Our blended assessment aims to enable candidates to demonstrate their full range of skills, as well as to find out more about the firm and the work our trainees do.
+Our assessments aim to enable candidates to demonstrate their full range of skills, as well as to find out more about the firm and the work our trainees do.

-Our assessments will give you an opportunity to make sure the firm is right for you whilst ensuring that you are a good fit for us and the role as a trainee.
+These assessments will give you an opportunity to make sure the firm is right for you whilst ensuring that you are a good fit for us and for the role of a trainee.

 Am I eligible?